Generator Covers and Tents: What’s Safe, What’s Dangerous, and Why

 The safest weather strategy combines three factors:

-• Outdoor placement at least 20 feet from structures
+• Outdoor placement at least 20 feet from structures where practical

-• Open-sided rain protection
+• Open-sided rain protection designed for running generators

 • Stable, elevated positioning above pooled water

-Rain creates unique shock and placement mistakes (especially when people try to “shelter” the generator too close to the home).
+Rain creates unique shock and placement mistakes, especially when people try to shelter the generator too close to the home.
 For the full rule set and common wet-weather errors, read Can You Run a Generator in the Rain?
 Yes — But Only If You Do This.

 Extension Cord Safety Still Applies